Data-Bishop/Dockerized-Full-Stack-Web-Application-Deployment/README.md

 ```sh
 http://proxy.localhost
 ```
-You should see the traefik dashboard that managies the proxies for the domains.
+You should see the traefik dashboard that manages the proxies for the domains.

 _**Note**: The login details can be found in the `.env` file in the `backend` directory._

-## Deploying & Hosting The Application on EC2
+## Deploying & Hosting The Dockerized Application on AWS EC2

 ### Prerequisite
 - a domain name (i.e. used for DNS configuration)

-The Dockerized application needs to be deployed on an AWS `EC2 Instance`.
 On AWS, `Route53` will be leveraged for DNS Routing.
 The steps taken to achieve this are stated below:

-### Step 1: Install Docker on the EC2 Instance and clone the [repository](https://github.com/ekedonald/Stage-2-Dockerized-Full-Stack-Application.git)
+### Step 1: Install Docker on the EC2 Instance and clone the [repository](https://github.com/Data-Bishop/Dockerized-Full-Stack-Web-Application-Deployment.git)

 - Spin up an EC2 Instance and run the commands to install `docker` and `docker-compose`.